Skip to main content

 Shopify 2.0 themes

 Go to your theme customizer and navigate to your Default Product page.
 Then click on the Star rating app block, and press "Remove block".
 Repeat this process for Main Widget app block and wherever you have added the Stamped App Blocks on your store.
-Note: uninstalling the Stamped Product Reviews & UGC app from your Shopify admin will also remove the widgets from your app block and website.
-To uninstall the app, go to your Shopify admin > Settings > Apps and sales channels > find the Stamped app and click Uninstall next to it.

 Setup your on-site displays